Take the Guesswork Out of Watering with a Moisture Meter

 Learn When to Water

 Think of Moisture Meters as a training tool.
 Once you get into a habit of using it appropriately, you will learn how your lawn, landscape beds, annual color and potted plants absorb water.
 This will help you learn when to water plants.
 It will also help establish a watering rhythm with both your existing plants and new plantings.
-And at only ten bucks, they are a pretty low risk, high return investment, wouldn’t you agree?
+These are a pretty low risk, high return investment, wouldn’t you agree?

 For more information on how to water plants smarter, visit our blog post.